 Additionally, while impeachment and convictions are often compared to trials, they are inherently political.
-Politics can play as large or even greater role than the evidence that is presented.
+Politics can play an as large or even greater role than the evidence that is presented.

 Early Impeachments in the 18th and 19th Century

 After Johnson tried to fire his Secretary of War (Edwin Stanton), Congress acted and impeached him.
 Ultimately, Johnson survived and was acquitted, although he was not re-elected later in 1868.
-Interestingly, one reason Johnson survived was because Congress was fearful that Benjamin Wade, a so-called radical Republican, would push through legislation such as women's suffrage (something not acceptable to most politicians in the 1860s).
+Interestingly, Johnson survived because Congress was fearful that Benjamin Wade, a so-called radical Republican, would push through legislation such as women's suffrage (something not acceptable to most politicians in the 1860s).
 In the 1870s, two more impeachments occurred, with one district judge (Mark W. Delahay, for drunkenness; acquitted but resigned) and the first cabinet member (William W. Belknap; Secretary of War; acquitted but resigned) impeached.

 Impeachment in the 20th Century